-Any stockholder or other party interested in communicating with the Board of Directors, either as a group or with an individual member of the Board of Directors, may do so by writing c/o Secretary, Publix Super Markets, Inc., P.O.
+Any stockholder or other party interested in communicating with the Board of Directors, either as a group or with an individual director, may do so by writing c/o Secretary, Publix Super Markets, Inc., P.O.
 Box 407, Lakeland, Florida 33802-0407.
-All communications to the Board of Directors or a specified individual director will be provided to the Board of Directors or the specified individual director at the next Board meeting following receipt of the communication.
+All communications to the Board of Directors or a specified individual director will be provided to the Board of Directors or the specified individual director at the next Board meeting following receipt of the communication, unless the communication is junk mail or part of a mass mailing.
 However, if the Secretary determines the nature of the communication requires the immediate attention of the Board of Directors or the specified individual director, the communication will be provided as soon as reasonably possible.